dyigitpolat/kurul/README.md

 # kurul

-kurul leverages the power of OpenAI GPT-4 to provide high-quality responses in a friendly and interactive manner. kurul refines its responses using a pipeline of skepticism to ensure relevant and thoughtful conversations with users.
+kurul leverages the OpenAI API to provide high-quality responses in a friendly and interactive manner. kurul refines its responses using a pipeline of skepticism to ensure relevant and thoughtful conversations with users.

 kurul can be interacted through a Telegram bot.